 In general, there are two approaches to storing food: (1) The deep pantry: Store what you already eat and rotate the food so it doesn’t spoil, and (2) Store it and forget it.
 Store food you think will be palatable but make no effort to rotate it through.
 Obviously, you will have to replace old food from time to time.
-In practice, if you eat a lot of fresh foods, you will have to change the way you eat (during an emergency) to be able to do the deep pantry method.
-Of course, that’s very likely true about the “store it and forget it” route as well.
+In practice, if you eat a lot of fresh foods, you will have to change the way you eat (during an emergency).
+The only other question is how many weeks or months of food do you want to store?
+One month, three months, a year?

 - Salt (1/2 table, 1/2 pickling & canning) – 8 lbs